sequitur/raconteur/docs/elements.md

 ## ref :: String -> ElementHelper

 Returns a new ElementHelper with the given string as its `_ref` property.
 This property is used as the value of the element's `href` attribute.

+## src(url) -> ElementHelper

+Returns a new ElementHelper with the given string as its `_src` property.
+This property is used as the value of the element's `src` attribute.

 ## url :: String -> ElementHelper, situation :: String -> ElementHelper